mosn/layotto/docs/en/start/wasm/start.md

   }
 }
 ```
+tip: we also support wasmer as the engine value in vm_config.

 We can also install, update, and uninstall WASM file dynamically through the following Apis(The example is already loaded from the configuration file by default when it starts, so here it is unloaded and then reloaded).